If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 But seriously, when are we going to get better polyamorous representation on TV?
 When are writers and producers going to start actually, you know, talking to polyamorous people?

-Like many fans of Freeform’s The Bold Type, which just finished its fifth and final season, I was rooting for a happy outcome for Sutton Brady-Hunter and Richard Hunter (known collectively by the fandom as “Suttard.”)
-They’re the best straight couple on the show by far, from their Bluetooth vibrator sex date to their incredible Paris reunion in the season 2 finale.
+Like many fans of Freeform’s The Bold Type, I was rooting for a happy ending for Sutton Brady-Hunter and Richard Hunter (known collectively by the fandom as “Suttard”) as the show wrapped up its final season.
+From their attempt at a Bluetooth vibrator sex date to their adorable Paris reunion, Richard and Sutton (played by Sam Page and Megan Fahy, respectively) have been one of the show’s strongest couples from the beginning.

-At the end of season 4, the newly married couple have a blow-out argument when Sutton realises she doesn’t want to have children, causing Richard – who longs to be a dad – to leave her and then (at the beginning of season 5) begin divorce proceedings.
+At the end of The Bold Type season 4, the newly married couple have a blow-out argument when Sutton realises she doesn’t want to have children while Richard longs to be a dad.
+At the beginning of season 5, he leaves her and begins divorce proceedings.

-Over the course of the final season, Sutton destroys her wedding dress, throws a “divorce party,” starts therapy, and quits drinking in an attempt to get over Richard.
-Then they meet up to swap divorce papers, predictably fall into bed with each other, and Richard realises how much he loves her and that he doesn’t want a life without her, even if it means giving up his dream of having children.
+Over the course of the final season, Sutton destroys her wedding dress, throws a “divorce party,” starts therapy, and quits drinking in an attempt to get over Richard and get her life back together.
+Then they meet up to swap divorce papers, inevitably fall into bed with one another, and Richard realises how much he loves Sutton and that he doesn’t want a life without her.
+Even if it means giving up his dream of having children.

 No two people will ever be perfectly aligned on every issue or desire.
 That’s impossible because we’re all multifaceted, nuanced, and complex creatures.
-But there are, I believe, a few fundamentals.
-Things you need to agree on (or at least be genuinely, wholeheartedly happy to compromise on) in order to have a functional relationship.
+But there are, I believe, a few compatibility fundamentals.
+These are the things you need to agree on (or at least be genuinely, wholeheartedly happy to compromise on) in order to have a functional relationship.

 I’m glad the writers chose to end The Bold Type the way they did.
-Ultimately, this show is escapist fantasy – a Sex & the City for millennials with little grounding in the real world.
-Suttard fans were crushed when the couple split up and were rooting for them to get back together and somehow find a way through their conflicting desires.
+Ultimately, this show is escapist fantasy, a Sex & the City for millennials with little grounding in the real world.
+Richard and Sutton fans were crushed when the couple split up and were rooting for them to get back together and somehow find a way through their conflicting desires.

 The writers gave us what we wanted.
 Find me a single fan who didn’t let out a collective “awwww” at this moment: